 Having a continuous integration and -deployment environment is the norm nowadays, which means I (and probably you as a reader also) want to have this when creating Azure Functions also!

 There are dozens of build servers and deployment tools available, but because Azure Functions are highly likely being deployed in Microsoft Azure, it makes sense to use Visual Studio Team Services with Release Management.
+I’m not saying you can’t pull this off with any of the other deployment environment, but for me it doesn’t make sense because I already have a VSTS environment and this integrates quite well.

 Lately, I’ve been busy learning more about creating serverless solutions.
 Because my main interest lies within the Microsoft Azure stack I surely had to check out the Azure Functions offering.